dear member Vijay has furnished the details. Thanks Vijay.

 Likewise I recall Kottayur Sivakkozhundu desigar in his Peruvudayar Ula re Thanjai Big Temple - published during Sarfoji - prior to formation of ASI by the British and Prof Heultz - mentioned that

-(i) the temple was constructed by Karikalan (ii) identified one of the bronzes as that of Amarapujangan !
+(ii) identified one of the bronzes as that of Amarapujangan !

 Thus identifying Bronzes - unless clear parameters are defined - is difficult and more of speculative.